Addiction Treatment and Codependency: Information & Overview

-A codependent relationship is dysfunctional in that a person’s self-esteem and happiness is completely tied up in their partner’s wellbeing instead of their own.
-Codependency involves unhealthy helping and even enabling behaviors, a lack of inner boundaries, and a need to feel needed.
-While codependency most frequently applies to romantic relationships, such as spouses or partners, virtually any relationship can be affected by codependency.
+A codependent relationship is dysfunctional in that a person’s self-esteem and happiness are completely tied up in their partner’s wellbeing instead of their own.
+Codependency involves unhealthy helping and even enabling behaviors, a lack of inner boundaries, and a need to feel needed.1 While codependency most frequently applies to romantic relationships, such as spouses or partners, virtually any relationship can be affected by codependency.

 Specifics of Codependency

-Codependency may begin in childhood, as children often grow up modeling behaviors after a parent who may have been codependent or in a codependent relationship.
-Codependency may also be the result of a traumatic event.
+- Codependency may begin in childhood, as children often grow up modeling behaviors after a parent who may have been codependent or in a codependent relationship.7

 Symptoms of Codependency

 Both forms of codependence have many things in common, however.
-Some common signs of codependence include:
+Some common signs of codependency include:2

 - Putting the feelings of others above oneself: Someone who suffers from codependence will often sacrifice their own feelings and wellbeing in order to make their partner happy.